Hallmarks of Columbia’s famously hot summer erased by COVID-19

 The coronavirus has largely sidelined the movie business.
 In South Carolina, indoor movie theaters big and small — from national chains like Regal and AMC to Columbia’s arthouse Nickelodeon Theatre — have been shuttered for months amid COVID-19.
 Meanwhile, the major Hollywood studios have continued to push back their major releases to later in the summer, to the fall, or even to 2021.

-Looking to the near future, director Christopher Nolan’s action mindbender Tenet and Disney’s live action Mulan remake — both of which have been pegged as crowd-pleasers that could welcome fans back to theaters — are scheduled to open in August.
-But Boaz says, after those films’ openings have already been delayed several times, and with COVID-19 still spreading, the idea that they will actually come out in August seems “wobbly, at best.”
+Looking to the near future, director Christopher Nolan’s action mindbender Tenet and Disney’s live action Mulan remake — both of which have been pegged as crowd-pleasers that could welcome fans back to theaters — were scheduled to open in August.
+But Boaz says in a recent conversation with Free Times that, after those films’ openings have already been delayed several times, and with COVID-19 still spreading, the idea that they will actually come out in August seems “wobbly, at best.”
+That summation turned out to be prescient: On July 20, Warner Bros. delayed Tenet indefinitely.

 Other drive-ins in South Carolina — in Greenwood and Beaufort — have continued to operate every weekend through the summer, mostly showing retro classics and the few smaller, independent films they can get their hands on.
 But The Big Mo has taken a different tack.